Anthracite Heritage Museum

 Landis Valley Village and Farm Museum

 Nov.
-6: Hands-on History Day—experience seasonal chores, a one-room schoolhouse, hands-on crafts, and wagon rides. $10 per person (ages 5 and under and members are free).
+8: Hands-on History Days—experience seasonal chores, a one-room schoolhouse, hands-on crafts, and wagon rides. $10 per person (ages 5 and under are free).
 10 am-3 pm.

 Pennsylvania Military Museum

 Nov.
-8: Kids Day II - Dress Up and Discover!!—Kids of all ages get to try on military uniforms from the museum education collection.
+10: Kids Day - Dress Up and Discover!!—Kids of all ages get to try on field gear and head gear from the museum education collection.
 Photo ops abound with three backdrops in the museum theatre.
 Visit the education stations in the galleries for more fun discoveries throughout the day.
+Half-price admission for ages 3 to 13; a donation is requested for the Dress-Up station.
 Parents must remain on-site while their kids participate in the activities.
-10:00 am-3:00 pm.
+10 am-3 pm.

 Railroad Museum of Pennsylvania

 Nov.
-1-2: Trains & Troops—this annual program salutes our armed forces and explores the role of the military in railroad history (and vice versa).
-A Swing Dance Saturday night (separate or combo ticket) lets you enjoy big band music, refreshments, and swing, swing, swing.
-Program details.
+3-4: Trains & Troops—this annual program salutes our armed forces and explores the role of the military in railroad history (and vice versa).
+A Swing Dance Saturday night (separate ticket) lets you enjoy big band music, refreshments, and swing, swing, swing.
+Go here for program details and schedule.
 Sat., 9 am-5 pm; Sun., noon-5 pm.

 State Museum of Pennsylvania

 Nov.
 2-Feb.
 13: Pennsylvania Watercolor Society exhibit—The State Museum is hosting PAWCS’s 33rd Annual International Juried Exhibition, with 120 watercolors selected from some 600 entries.
 Opening reception Nov.
 4, 2-4 pm.